 After a few days on Caye Caulker of amazing Caribbean food and swimming with a variety of marine life we packed up our bags, hopped on the water taxi and ended up in Belize City.
 I’ve heard from a lot of people that it isn’t a safe place to stay, so we decided to leave straight away.

 The bus will drop you off in the middle of town where you will find an amazing market and a few places for food.
-A little way up the hill is Burns Avenue, a great place to find hostels, food and tours while you’re in town.
+A little way up the hill is Burns Avenue, a great place to find hostels, food, and tours while you’re in town.
 We stayed at the Hi-Et Guesthouse just up the hill, cheap with basic rooms and a tiny balcony.

 Of course there is another Mayan ruin to explore.
-Cahal Pech is very small compared to the grand temples of the Yucatan Peninsular, but it’s one you can explore inside and out.
+Cahal Pech is very small compared to the grand temples of the Yucatan Peninsula, but it’s one you can explore inside and out.
 Entrance costs BZ$10 (£3.20) and includes the little museum detailing the history of the site.

-It’s about a 20 minute walk up the hill up Benque Viejo Road, towards the Cahal Pech Village Resort.
+It’s about a 20-minute walk up the hill up Benque Viejo Road, towards the Cahal Pech Village Resort.
 On your way back you should try and find the adorable little cake shop called Sweet Tings, they do amazing cookies!

 Caving in San Ignacio

 Actun Tunichil Muknal Cave is a popular Maya archaeological site to explore that is full of skeletons, ceramics, and stoneware.
 The most famous is The Crystal Maiden, the skeleton of what is thought to be a child sacrifice, that has calcified and now sparkles in the torchlight.
 Day trips cost around US$85, not that great for people on a budget.